sudhirdhumal289/SquareCordovaIntegration/README.md

 ## Install the Square SDK

 Square Reader SDK is included in the plugin.
 But it is recommended to upgrade the SDK.
-Currently we only support [iOS](https://docs.connect.squareup.com/payments/readersdk/setup-ios)
+Currently we only support iOS.

+For more details refer [Square Reader SDK Documentation](https://docs.connect.squareup.com/payments/readersdk/setup-ios).
+Step 2 can be skipped as plugins comes with integrated Square Reader SDK.
+Sub Step from Step 3 - "Update your Info.plist" can be skipped.
+Plugin will auto configure this.

 ## Pair the card reader